paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 10. [x] Update handleSendMessage function to set generatedHtml state with tsx_preview from backend response
 11. [x] Update the backend to include a workspace for code generation and iteration
 12. [x] Implement basic real-time rendering system for the preview window
+13. [x] Update test files with additional logging and assertions

 ## Urgent Steps (Less than 12 hours)
+1. [ ] Fix issues identified in backend tests:
+   a. [ ] Resolve missing workspace_id in consult endpoint response
+   b. [ ] Fix 404 errors in preview and serve endpoints
+   c. [ ] Address WebSocket connection 403 Forbidden error
+   d. [ ] Ensure shared knowledge is properly updated with testimonials
-1. [ ] Implement the Autogen multi-agent system for collaborative website creation
+2. [ ] Implement the Autogen multi-agent system for collaborative website creation
-2. [ ] Integrate GroundX RAG system for shared knowledge and information retrieval
+3. [ ] Integrate GroundX RAG system for shared knowledge and information retrieval
-3. [ ] Set up a system for serving the generated websites on a local development server
+4. [ ] Set up a system for serving the generated websites on a local development server
-4. [ ] Improve the AI agents' collaboration and code generation process
+5. [ ] Improve the AI agents' collaboration and code generation process
-5. [ ] Implement WebSocket communication for real-time updates between frontend and backend
+6. [ ] Implement WebSocket communication for real-time updates between frontend and backend
-6. [ ] Enhance the preview functionality to show a live render of the generated website
+7. [ ] Enhance the preview functionality to show a live render of the generated website
-7. [ ] Implement the consultation agent as a conduit between the user and the Autogen agents
+8. [ ] Implement the consultation agent as a conduit between the user and the Autogen agents
-8. [ ] Set up the R&D agent to research and add information to the GroundX RAG system
+9. [ ] Set up the R&D agent to research and add information to the GroundX RAG system
-9. [ ] Implement monetization and SEO strategy generation and integration
+10. [ ] Implement monetization and SEO strategy generation and integration
-10. [ ] Conduct rapid testing:
+11. [ ] Conduct rapid testing:
    - Run backend tests
    - Run frontend tests
    - Run integration tests